- Small Wedding Ideas on a Budget

+Do you have a small wedding budget?
+You’ve come to the right place!
 An extravagant wedding worth thousands and thousands of pounds, surrounded by large groups of friends and extended family who you haven’t seen in ages might not be for everyone.
 It’s a given.
 And that’s completely okay!
-But for those looking for some small wedding ideas on a budget, we’ve got you covered.
+But for those looking for some small inexpensive wedding ideas, we’ve got you covered.

-For those couples who would prefer to not be completely overwhelmed by an onslaught of people you barely know, there are still many avenues to consider taking.
+For those couples who would prefer to not be completely overwhelmed by an onslaught of people they barely know, there are still many avenues to consider taking.
 For some, getting hitched quickly, quietly, and inexpensively might go hand in hand with getting eloped.
-However, some couples might still want to experience many of the “traditional” aspects of a wedding but may well be on a slightly tighter budget.
+However, some couples might still want to experience many of the traditional wedding aspects but might be searching for budget wedding ideas.

-At a small wedding, you have the opportunity to spend your time wisely; and with the people you love.
+When planning a small wedding and searching for small inexpensive wedding ideas, you have the opportunity to spend your time wisely; and with the people you love.
 Weddings are often overwhelming, with the happy couple often being rushed from guest to guest, and ushered from room to room.
 By planning a small wedding, you have the ability to prioritise exactly who you want to talk to on your big day.

-The fewer people you have to worry about, the more fun you’re going to have.
+The fewer people you have to worry about for your wedding party, the more fun you’re going to have.
 It is your big day, after all!
-By dwindling down the number of wedding guests, you’ll be able to focus more on the parts of your wedding that you really care about.
+By dwindling down the number of wedding guests, you’ll be able to focus more on the parts of your wedding reception that you really care about.
 It’s self-explanatory, to say the least!

 A Close-Knit Atmosphere

-By shrinking the size of your wedding to just your closest friends and family, not only can you save an awful lot of money, but you can put all of your efforts into the aspects of your wedding you really care about.
-Here are some of our small, intimate wedding ideas on a budget, and our top tips for cinching those purse strings just a little tighter!
+By shrinking the size of your wedding to just your closest friends and family members, not only can you save an awful lot of money, but you can put all of your efforts into the aspects of your wedding you really care about.
+Here are some of our small wedding ideas on a budget, and our top tips for cinching those purse strings just a little tighter!

-With such a small number of guests, you’re already going to have a huge saving when it comes to invitations.
+With a smaller guest list, you’re already going to have a huge saving when it comes to invitations.
 Designing them, getting them created, posting them off to every corner of the planet: each step is bound to add up.
-But with an intimate wedding, you’re not having to produce as many, meaning you can put that money towards something you both really value.
+But with an intimate wedding, you’re not having to produce as many, meaning you can put that money towards something you both real value.

 By throwing a smaller wedding, you’re almost guaranteed to save money.
 However, if you’re afraid of planning a ‘cheap wedding’, at the risk of affecting your guests’ experience: worry not!
 The small group of guests you choose to invite to your wedding are going to love and accept your choices, all the way from your wedding dress to your wedding cake!